gutenbergtools/ebookmaker-web/README.md

 Create a place for the ebookmaker output.
 This needs to be accessible from the web and writeable by the web server.
-A common location is `./cache/`.
+A common location is `./cache/`. ebookmaker-web will create a subdirectory for each upload in this location and the web server should be configured to show filesystem contents for these subdirectories (for Apache, `Options Indexes`).
+To prevent users from seeing the full list of subdirectories you can create an empty `./cache/index.htm` file.

 Install [ebookmaker](https://github.com/gutenbergtools/ebookmaker) and its dependencies and make it accessible to run as the web server.